jeremy-jarvis/descent-tools/README.md

 ### File Spec
 For a specification of the descent level format (RDL), see the [level spec](./LEVEL-SPEC.md).

+### Dependencies

+Before using the tools, you must first install Python3 and the following Python dependencies: `bitstring` and `fixedpoint`.

+You can install both dependencies using `pip3 install -r requirements.txt`

 ## Tools

 ### LevelParser

-Reads in Descent 1 level (RDL) files, and output OBJ representation of the level geometry (cubes and vertices).
+This tool reads in Descent 1 level (RDL) files, and output OBJ representation of the level geometry (cubes and vertices).
 The OBJ file can be imported as a 3D model into a tool like Blender.

 Usage: `python3 levelParser.py <rdl-input-file> <obj-output-file>`